J-N-R/J-N-R/README.md

     a program that facilitated the openweather API and a GEO-IP API to relay to a user information about their current location, such as time-zone, temperature, and more.

-My current skills include programming in Java, C++, Python, HTML, PHP and SQL (MariaDB), and as I am still learning and trying to strengthen my skills, I am looking to collaborate on any opportunity or project that might make use these skills so I may practice and become a better programmer.
+<br/><br/>My current skills include programming in Java, C++, Python, HTML, PHP and SQL (MariaDB), and as I am still learning and trying to strengthen my skills, I am looking to
+collaborate on any opportunity or project that might make use these skills so I may practice and become a better programmer.

-If you have any questions or would like to contact me,
+<br/><br/>If you have any questions or would like to contact me,

 You can reach me at my email: rivejona@kean.edu, and I'll get back to you as soon as possible.